 Operation Mercury—the invasion of Crete by Nazi Germany—began on May 20, 1941, when gliders and paratroops swooped through the dust and smoke thrown up by Luftwaffe bombs and cannon.
 On the ground, a mixed British, Dominion and Greek army raised its guns to meet them.
-Mainstay of the Allied defence where the conflict was most fierce and its outcome decided was 2 New Zealand Division.
+Mainstay of the Allied defence, where the conflict was most fierce and its outcome decided, was the 2nd New Zealand Division.
 Sixty years on, as crowds gathered in remembrance of the many who lost their lives in the savage clash, Mark Bathurst trod the battlefield and listened to those with tales to tell.

 Ask your librarian to subscribe to this service next year.
 Alternatively, use a home network and buy a digital subscription—just $1/week...